Edge quadtrees are used to store

 This can result in extremely unbalanced trees.

-k is may be infinite.
+k may be infinite.

 Edge quadtree